brsartori/brsartori/README.md

 - 👋 Hi, I’m @brsartori
-- 👀 I’m interested in learnign back end
+- 👀 I’m interested in learnign back end, now I'm learnig Java
-- 🌱 I’m currently learning python
+- 🌱 I worked 10 years as civil engineering and home broker in Brazil, now I'm looking for changes.
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me engenheirosartori@gmail.com
+- 📫 How to reach me: engenheirosartori@gmail.com

 <!---
 brsartori/brsartori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.